 This program is available to residents in all of the jurisdictions in the EMSA.
 STRMU entry is centralized in Maryland and the District of Columbia through the Single Point of Entry program.
 In West Virginia, the program is administered in by the supportive services provider.
-In Northern Virginia, the Northern Virginia Regional Commission coordinates enrollment and payment services through several different project sponsors consolitated I fair Elisting of I Tojects , Applicant's Name District of Columbia Priority Need Homeless Persons and F amilies with HIV/AIDS Project Title Housing Opportunity for Persons With AIDS - Permanent Housing Placement
+In Northern Virginia, the Northern Virginia Regional Commission coordinates enrollment and payment services through several different project sponsors

-Objective Number Project ID

-2.2 FY2015 HOPWA - STRMU
+Objective Number Project ID FY 2015 HOPWA - STRMU

-HUD Matrix Code HOPWA Citation
+HUD Matrix Code HOPWA Citation 574.300(b)(7)

-31 574.300(b)(7)

 Type of Recipient CDBG National Objective

 Individuals N/A

 Start Date Completion Date

-10/1/2014 9/30/2015
+10/1/2014 9/30/2016

 Performance Indicator Annual Units

 Persons served 312

-1 110 II 's II C 1 s'

 Local ID Units Upon Completion

 3000 312